Alice! Health PromotionNutrition Initiatives

 - Nutrition resources

-Alice! and Dining Services collaborate on several initiatives that promote healthy eating on campus, including development of Get Balanced!
-Columbia University's Guide to Healthier Eating as well as other nutrition resources.
+Alice! and Dining Services collaborate on several initiatives that promote healthy eating on campus, including development of the Get Balanced!
+Guide for Healthier Eating as well as other nutrition resources.
 Click on the links below to explore related Dining Services information.

 You can make an appointment and communicate with a physician, nurse, or dietician using our secure online appointment system.

 Have a nutrition-related question?
 Check out Go Ask Alice!

 - Nutrition facts label

 - Five or six meals a day vs. three?

 - Complete and incomplete proteins in grains and vegetables?